-TUSD believes that educating a student is a collaborative effort with the student and parent.
+Tucson Unified School District believes that educating a student is a collaborative effort with the student and parent.
 To support this collaboration we realize that each party has rights and responsibilities.
 The following identification of these rights and responsibilities is a general list to provide guidelines, with the intention of not being comprehensive or all-inclusive.
 (See Policy JI "Rights and Responsibilities")

-1. STUDENTS HAVE A RIGHT TO:
+1. .....STUDENTS HAVE A RIGHT TO:

-- a.
-Learn in a safe, clean, orderly and positive climate one that is unbiased, nonjudgmental, and free from prejudice, discrimination, verbal or physical threats and abuse. - b.
-Receive high quality instruction that is comprehensible and appropriate to their level of academic and linguistic development. - c.
+a. ....Learn in a safe, clean, orderly and positive climate - one that is unbiased, nonjudgmental, and free from prejudice, discrimination, verbal or physical threats and abuse.

+- b......Receive high quality instruction that is comprehensible and appropriate to their level of academic and linguistic development. - c.
 Be expected to achieve at high levels. - d.
-Be taught in ways that are responsive to students' individual needs, and respond to students' individual racial, ethnic, linguistic and cultural backgrounds. - e.
-Receive appropriate accommodations to meet individual needs. (as supported by documentation) - f.
+Receive differentiated instruction to meet individual needs. - e.
+Receive appropriate accommodations to meet individual needs (as supported by documentation) - f.
 Express their ideas and perspectives on issues and topics relevant to their education, including school policies and procedures. - g.
-Participate in student activities, including extracurricular activities. - h.
+Participate in student activities. - h.
 Be treated with respect, and to be treated as a unique individual with differing needs, learning styles and abilities in a manner that encourages and enhances individual self-esteem. - i.
-Be treated in a fair and equitable manner by teachers and administrators. - j.
+Be treated in a fair and equitable manner by teachers and administrators - j.
 Privacy.
-(See the "Notification of Privacy Rights of Parents and Students" at page 35) - k.
+(See the "Notification of Privacy Rights of Parents and Students" at page 31) - k.
 Due process of law. - 1.
 Have school rules that are enforced in a consistent, fair and reasonable manner. - m.
 Be free to request an interpreter or translator at any step of the disciplinary process. - n.
 Be free from retaliation, from fear of retaliation, and from sex discrimination and sexual harassment at school, including dating abuse.
-A victim has the right to transfer to another school.
+A victim of dating abuse has the right to transfer to another school.
 (See Policy JICL "Dating Abuse"). - o.
-Receive fair, equitable, non-discriminatory disciplinary actions that are aligned with the GSRR. - p.
-Have teachers and administrators who will follow all District policies related to known allegations of discrimination, harassment, hazing, bullying, and incidents that require mandatory reporting.
-Such known allegations/incidents must be reported to site administration immediately. - q.
-Be treated in a manner that is respectful of and responsive to their cultural traditions. - r.
-Administrators who will: - model appropriate behavior and expect appropriate behavior from students and teachers - hold students and teachers accountable for student learning - expect parents to be collaborative partners regarding student achievement - work collaboratively with the Department of Student Equity and Intervention - host student assemblies (or other appropriate meetings) to communicate positive core values and behavioral expectations, and to explain the GSRR, Positive Behavioral Interventions and Supports (PBIS), and Restorative Practices (RP) in an age-appropriate manner - hold informational sessions for parents at least twice per school year at each school, which shall include information regarding GSRR, PBIS, RP, due process and appeal procedures, and guidance for making parent complaints about student discipline - make decisions regarding removing students and/or staff for safety reasons - discipline students in accordance with the GSRR - Consistently and accurately report discipline consequences for students into the database
+Receive disciplinary actions that are fair, equitable, non-discriminatory, and are in accordance with the Guidelines for Student Rights and Responsibilities (GSRR). - p.
+Have teachers and administrators who will follow all District policies related to known allegations of Discrimination, Harassment, Hazing, Bullying, and incidents that require Mandatory Reporting.
+Such known allegations or incidents must be reported by teachers to the site administration immediately. - q.
+Be treated in a manner that is respectful of and responsive to their cultural traditions - r.
+Administrators who will: